ds-wizard/horizon-europe-dmp-template/README.md

 ### 1.20.0

-- Added content to the Other Outputs category
+- Added content to the Other Outputs question
 - Fixed the published dataset to reflect future-oriented statement

 ### 1.19.0